JoseDeFreitas/CodewarsLogger/CONTRIBUTING.md

 added to the program, and the second by forking the repository, making the changes in your copy and then opening a pull request with your additions.
-I will revise issues and pull requests to check that everything works great and that it's a great addition, ocassionaly with further comments
+I will revise issues and pull requests to check that everything works and that it's a great addition, ocassionaly with further comments.

 ## Code explanation